 To help liberate your palate and ensure that none of the supergrain chillin’ in your fridge goes to waste, we’ve hunted down some of the most creative uses for your leftover quinoa—and there are a ton of creative uses for the stuff!
 And while you’ve got healthy eating on the mind, be sure to find out the 20 Weight-Loss Superfoods You’re Not Eating so you’re prepared with something healthy anytime hunger strikes!

-ADD IT TO
+ADD IT TO AN OMELET

 Skip the whole-grain toast as your omelet’s companion.
 Instead, add some leftover quinoa to your omelet, along with some sun-dried tomatoes, spinach, and goat cheese.
 The ancient grain adds an unexpected flavor and texture twist, a welcome change if you eat omelets regularly throughout the week.
 Quinoa, one of the 25 Best Carbs for Weight Loss, is higher in protein than any other grain and packs plenty of heart-healthy, unsaturated fats and satiating fiber, making it a smart addition to your morning meal.

-USE IT INSTEAD
+USE IT INSTEAD OF BREADCRUMBS

 Believe it or not, quinoa makes an awesome breadcrumb substitute in things like meatloaf, meatballs, and chicken nuggets.
 Not to mention, the calcium and magnesium rich-grain easily ups the nutritional value of any dish 10-fold.
 We’re huge fans of blogger Creme de la Crumb’s recipe for Quinoa Chicken Nuggets.
 They’re extremely crispy, wholesome and delicious—a total must-try!
 Get the recipe in our round-up 10 Quinoa Recipes for Weight Loss.